tgnemecek/core-website/src/collections/pages/coaching.md

     directly with a Core Team member to explore how INDIVIDUALIZED COACHING could positively change the course of your life and work now and forever.
-    And if you are a practicing CAREER OR LIFE COACH, we can certify you to enrich your clients with The Balancing Act's powerful processes, programs and profiles."
+    And if you are a practicing CAREER OR LIFE COACH, we can certify you to enrich your clients with The Balancing Act's processes, programs and profiles."
   image: https://res.cloudinary.com/core-coaching-consulting/image/upload/v1600731885/pexels-pixabay-39308_xdhgw6.jpg
 benefits: >-
   <ul>